redtide/docs/en/index.md

 This project is aimed to provide quick documentation on how to use various development tools.

-Contribuitions are welcome, if you find something wrong, just report an [issue][].
+Contribuitions are welcome, feel free to report an [issue].

 [issue]: https://github.com/redtide/notepad/issues/